 \section{Introduction}

-Stein's method consists in characterizing a given distribution via a suitable operator acting on a suitable class of class of test functions, and then in turn using this characterization in order to derive quantitative bounds on the distance between the law of a given random variable and a target law \cite{S1972, S1986, NP2012}.
+Stein's method consists in characterizing a target distribution via a suitable operator acting on a suitable class of test functions, and in using this characterization in order to derive quantitative bounds on the distance between the law of a given random variable and the target law \cite{S1972, S1986, NP2012}.